DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/web-sockets/index.md

 # WebSockets

 To use SmartNgRX with WebSockets, you'll need to establish your own WebSocket connection.
-The only information the that you'll need to pass up to the client are which type of action needs to be performed, the table name that is impacted, and the ids of the records that are impacted.
+The only information you'll need to pass up to the client are which type of action needs to be performed, the table name that is impacted, and the ids of the records that are impacted.

 ## Updates